A belated happy birthday to Robert Millar (currently known as Philippa York), who was born on September 13, 1958.

-Millar won stage six from Santander to Lagos de Covadonga putting him into the leader’s jersey.
-But, during the individual time trial on stage 11, Alvaro Pino took over the lead which he held unto the finish, once again relegating Millar to a disappointing second-place finish.
+Millar won stage six from Santander to Lagos de Covadonga earning him the leader’s jersey.
+But, during the individual time trial on stage 11, Alvaro Pino took over the lead which he held until the finish, once again relegating Millar to a disappointing second-place finish.

 Indeed, stage 11 included the challenging climbs of the Tourmalet, the Aspin, the Peyresourde and Superbagneres, which Millar finished second on the day to the eventual winner of the race, Greg Lemond.
 This put him in fourth-place in the overall classification, as well as in the lead of the Mountains Competition.